swkkd/gowebapi/docs/TableCategoryApi.md

 # **TableCategoryCreateSecurityEntry**
-> TableCategoryCreateSecurityEntry(ctx, webId, securityEntry, optional)
+> TableCategoryCreateSecurityEntry(a.client.ctx, webId, securityEntry, optional)
 Create a security entry owned by the table category.

 ### Required Parameters